-Each of these fretboard woods will be discussed in this article to help you learn about how they sound, as well as being able to identify them by sight.
+Each of these fretboard woods will be discussed in this article to help you learn about how they sound, as well as able to identify them by sight.
 This will help you make an informed decision when buying a guitar.

 Table of Contents

 What Are The Primary Types of Fretboard Woods?

 A guitar’s fretboard is usually made from or based on one of these three types of woods:

 Sometimes there is a bit of confusion with beginners regarding neck and fretboard.
-The most common mistake is calling the guitar’s fretboard the neck – essentially lumping them both together.
+The most common mistake is calling the guitar’s fretboard the neck – essentially lumping them together.
 In reality, they are two separate pieces of this puzzle.

 A guitar’s neck is typically made from either maple or mahogany.
 Maple is more common than mahogany, though, because maple tends to be regarded as a bit more reliable.
 For example, because mahogany is softer and more porous, it can be negatively affected by the climate.
 A guitar humidifier is extremely helpful for all guitars, but instruments with mahogany necks might benefit from them the most.

 The fretboard can either be glued into place onto the neck, or it can be a one-piece.
-You’ll most commonly see rosewood and ebony fretboards glued on, but one-piece maples are also the norm too.
+You’ll most commonly see rosewood and ebony fretboards glued on, but one-piece maples are also widespread.

-This information might not be as relevant when buying a guitar for a beginner or for yourself for the very first time, but it might come in handy when you start looking for a second or third guitar after you’ve become more experienced and started to figure out what you really like.
+This information might not be as relevant when buying a guitar for a beginner or for yourself for the first time, but it might come in handy when you start looking for a second or third guitar after you’ve become more experienced and started to figure out what you really like.
 These guitar fretboard wood types do make a difference in how they play and sound and should be considered when making a purchase.

 What’s The Best Guitar Fretboard Wood To Pick?